codenotary/codenotary.io/pages/blog/opvizor-performance-analyzer-for-vsan.md

 ---
-title: "Opvizor Performance Analyzer for vSAN"
+title: "CNIL Metrics and Logs for vSAN"
 image: /images/blog/1-5.jpg
 tags: ["Ops", "opvizor"]
 date: "2018-07-19"
 ---

-# Opvizor Performance Analyzer for vSAN
+# CNIL Metrics and Logs for vSAN

 We are very proud to share some of our communities opinions about our Performance Analyzer.
 Please scroll down for [Duncan Epping's](http://twitter.com/duncanyb) blog post as well as [Brandon Lee's](https://www.virtualizationhowto.com/) blog post and their opinion about Performance Analyzer and vSAN.